 Songs that changed the world: ARY

+SOLD OUT!
 The City of Oslo, in cooperation with The Nobel Peace Center and The Norwegian Embassy, invite you to a music event in Covent Garden where you will learn about this year’s Nobel Peace Prize in a unique way.

 Place: St Paul’s Church Covent Garden, Bedford Street